About

 • participatory action research with informal sector workers and communities (e-waste and scrap workers, fisherfolk) to develop a strategy grounded in research, trust-building and collaboration across-sectors to mitigate harmful practices at the intersection of the environment and human health

-• GOGREEN, a global study on indicators for co-creating the green transition, with a particular focus on culture
+• GOGREEN, a global study on indicators for co-creating the green transition, with a particular focus on culture and planning culture .

 • intervention design with a focus on the COVID-19 response of a rural, Appalachian county in North Carolina.